AlejandroME/alejandrome.github.io/about.md

 permalink: /about/
 ---

-I'm Alejandro Marín, a software developer based on Medellín, Colombia.
+I'm Alejandro Marín, a software developer based in Medellín, Colombia.
 Currently i work for [S4N](http://s4n.co/) developing mostly in Scala.

 The vast majority of the posts that you'll find here will be about DistSys,